benliepert/personal-website/content/blog/ptrace.md

 The last system call executed is `clone`.

-Clone is defined like this:
+**Clone** is defined like this:

-> "These system calls create a new ("child") process, in a manner similar to fork(2).".
+> These system calls create a new ("child") process, in a manner similar to fork(2).

 Exactly what was expected!
-In the following, the child process can be used to run a command to be traced instead of just running an infinite loop.
+In the following, the child process can be used to run a command to be traced instead of just running an infinite loop:

 ```Rust
 use nix::unistd::{fork, ForkResult, Pid};